PMunch/notificatcher/README.md

   notificatcher send <id> (close <reason> | action <action_key>)

 Options:
   -h --help                Show this screen
   -v --version             Show the version
-  -f --file <file>    File to output messages to
-  -r --run <program>  Program to run for each notification
+  -f --file <file>         File to output messages to -r --run <program>       Program to run for each notification -i --iconPath <path>     The path to store icons in -c --capabilities <cap>  A list of capabilities to declare

 If a filename with a replacement pattern is passed, the replacements will be done for every notification and the notification will be written into that